X-BRAIN-CDO-09/PhanThiThuyHien-aws-accelerator-p2/terraform_my_notes.md

   value = [for name in var.names : upper(name)]
 }
 ```

-#### Modules
-- [x] Understand what Terraform modules are and why they are useful.
-- [x] Understand the difference between the root module and child modules.
-- [x] Know the standard module structure: `main.tf`, `variables.tf`, and `outputs.tf`.
-- [x] Know how to pass input variables into a module.
-- [x] Know how to access module outputs using `module.<name>.<output>`.
-- [x] Know how to pass output from one module as input to another module.
-- [ ] Know how to organize Terraform projects using `modules/` and `environments/`.
-- [ ] Know how to use local modules and remote modules from Git.
-- [ ] Understand module versioning using Git tags.

 #### Remote State
 - [x] Understand the difference between local state and remote state.